100-76-Great Vocals

 Writer/Composer: Giochino Rossini (1923)

 Something astonishing happens here as two of the world’s greatest soprano / divas deliver one of the greatest achievements in vocal harmony ever presented.
-This huge challenge is Caballe’s third entry as both singers move beautifully through multiple octaves, in split-second timing, turning on a dime, and conquering this challenging piece with perfect pace, power and sublime technique.
-If you’re unfamiliar with it, prepare to be blown away, two stunning artists stretching their wings…as few ever have…an Absolute Epiphany!
+This huge challenge is Caballe’s 3rd entry as both singers move beautifully through multiple octaves, in split-second timing, turning on a dime, and conquering this challenging piece with perfect pace, power and sublime technique.
+If you’re unfamiliar with it, prepare to be blown away, as two stunning artists stretching their wings, as few ever have, take you on a journey in one of the most complex Operas ever written and performed…an Absolute Epiphany!